Jessica Savitch: Multi-part series

 Savitch won recognition for multi-part feature stories on unusual (for that time) topics.
 For example, Philadelphia KYW news director Jim Topping, inspired by his and his wife’s experience attending Lamaze classes, assigned Savitch to cover a five-part series on natural childbirth.
-Savitch and her camera crew covered a local family who were expecting a second child.
-When it appeared this baby might not be born in time for the heavily advertised series, the crew even compiled a list of other expectant mothers in the area as back-up, although luckily the baby was born four days before the start date.
+Savitch and her camera crew reported on a local family who were expecting a second child.
+When it appeared this baby might not be born in time for the heavily-advertised series, the crew even compiled a list of other expectant mothers in the area as back-up; the baby was, in fact, born four days before the start date.

 This series on childbirth began as scheduled on Monday and on Thursday, November 22, 1973 — Thanksgiving Day — showed much of the actual birth.
 Almost Golden states, “when KYW brought the scene into the audience’s living rooms on a warm holiday evening, it made for powerful television.”
-In addition, Topping told Savitch, “You've made your career.”
+In addition, Topping told Savitch, “You've made your career."